Karen-Schoener/skupper/doc/adr/9000-upgrade.md

 1. The skupper community will define the recommended procedure to upgrade v1 skupper sites to v2 skupper sites.

+2. A tool will be created to create skupper v2 CRs for given skupper v1 sites.

+   Details include:
+     * In order to read the skupper v1 configuration, the tool will be provided online access to the skupper v1 cluster.

-2. skupper v1 and skupper v2 cannot be installed in the same namespace at the same time.
+3. skupper v1 and skupper v2 cannot be installed in the same namespace at the same time.

    Reasons include:
-     * TODO: verify: configmapp name collision?
+     * TODO: verify: configmap name collision?
-     * TODO: verify: skupper service collision?
+     * TODO: verify: service name collision?
      * TODO: verify: secret name collision?

-3. A tool will be created to create skupper v2 CRs for given skupper v1 sites.
+4. v2 link creation

+   To create links, the user will:
+     * create AccessGrant CRs in the target v2 site
+     * wait for the v2 Controller to populate the AccessGrant CR with: CA, code, URL
+     * edit an AccessToken CR with: CA, code, URL
+     * create AccessToken CRs in the originating v2 site

+   Discuss:
+     * Are links transferable?
+     * Is there a low friction way to create v2 links for the user?

+5. Upgrade steps: delete v1 site, create v2 site in same namespace.

+### Upgrade steps: delete v1 site, create v2 site in same namespace

-   Details include:
+Upgrade steps include:

+  1. Provide online access to all v1 sites to tool.

+     * Tool reads configmap skupper-site for all sites.

+       Tool keeps a map of site uid and site config.

+     * Tool identifies configured links by: reading secret metadata type=connection-token.

+     * Tool identifies service configuration by: reading configmap skupper-servivces.

+  2. Tool generates CRs.

+     CRs may be stored as yaml files.

+     If upgrade tool is called programatically, CRs may be returned programatically as yaml strings.

+     * Site CR

+       For every v1 skupper-site configmap

+     * AccessGrant CR

+       For every v1 secret type=connection-token.

+       Use generated-by annotation to identify target site.

+       TODO: discuss: 1 access grant per v1 link?

+     * AccessToken CR

+       For every v1 secret type=connection-token.

+       Note: credential fields are populated at a later step.

+     * Listener CR

+       For every skupper-serices configmap entry.

+       Create a Listener CR for each service port.

+     * Connector CR

+       For every skupper-serices configmap entry with targets populated.

+       Create a Connector CR for each target entry and for each target port.

+  3. User deletes v1 skupper sites.

+  4. User starts v2 skupper controller.

+     * User may start 1 controller per cluster.
+     * User may start 1 controller per namespace.

+  5. User applies v2 yaml files:

+     * Site CR
+     * Access Grant CRs
+     * Listener CRs
-     *
+     * Connector CRs

-4.

-5.
+  6. User waits for v2 Controller to populate AccessGrant CRs with credential info: CA, code, URL.

+  7. User edits v2 AccessToken CRs to include AccessGrant credential
+     info: CA, code, URL.

 ## Open upgrade questions

-1. aaa
+1. How will tool read v1 skupper state: online (kube access) vs offline (debug dump).

-2. bbb
+2. Identify upgrade options:

+   * delete v1 site, create v2 site in same namespace.

+   * create v2 site in same namespace.

+     v1 and v2 run in the same namespace for some time period.

+   * create v2 site in separate namespace.

+     v1 and v2 sites both run in cluster for some time period.

-3. ccc
+3.

 ## Fixed vs immutable resources during upgrade